LeVar Woods: Early Iowa coaching career (2008–2017)

-After retiring from playing, Woods and his family relocated to Iowa City, though Woods wasn't sure if coaching was in his future.
+Following his retirement from the sport, Woods and his family relocated to Iowa City, though Woods wasn't sure if coaching was in his future.
 He joined the Iowa football staff as a low-paid administrative assistant in 2008, a role he held for four seasons.
 As an administrative assistant, Woods compiled statistics, helped with recruiting, social media, and the Iowa football website.
 At the end of the 2010 season, Iowa defensive coordinator Norm Parker had a foot amputated due to diabetes complications, and Woods became an interim assistant coach in Parker’s absence.
 After the 2011 regular season, Iowa defensive line coach Rick Kaczenski left to join the Nebraska program, and Woods filled in as the defensive line coach for the 2011 Insight Bowl against Oklahoma.

 In 2012, Woods was promoted to a full-time on-field assistant coach, coaching outside linebackers and assisting with special teams.
 Woods and middle linebackers coach Jim Reid developed an excellent linebacking trio in Christian Kirksey, Anthony Hitchens, and James Morris, each earning All-Big Ten recognition.
 Reid and Woods were named national Linebacker Coaches of the Year by FootballScoop following the 2013 season.

 In 2015, Woods switched to tight ends coach, continuing to assist with special teams.
 Coaching tight ends until 2017, Woods developed two and three-star prospects into starting tight ends.
 These players included Henry Krieger-Coble, Jake Duzey, and future All-Pro George Kittle.
 Woods also coached the early careers of Noah Fant and T.J.
 Hockensen, both future first round picks.
+In 2017, Woods landed one of Iowa's highest-ranked recruits ever in defensive end A.J.
+Epenesa.